Valedictory Exercises, May 20, 2016

 Sometimes the camera turns to you when you are present in this way.
 Sometimes the camera catches value.
 But it doesn’t create value.

 Over these fourteen years, in my journey through my career, there have been several extended periods of time when the camera didn’t catch me at all, when I stopped working completely– not by choice.
 6 months here.
 Three months there.
 9 months when I didn’t book a single job.
 These seasons were pretty discouraging, and during them, I had a really hard time taking Ed’s advice.

 One of these long periods was after Everwood got canceled, and before I found my way to Greys.
 There was this one winter where I tested for 7 different pilots.
 I got to the final rounds for 7 different TV series, and I didn’t book a single one.
-The only part I did get during that period Didn't even audition for it.
-Just got it.
+The only part I did get during that period I didn't even audition for it.
+I just got it.
 I still have it actually.
 You haven't seen it.
 No one has.
 It wasn’t in a movie, or in a play.
-Won’t ever be on TV.
+It won’t ever be on TV.

 “Did I get it?”